supler/test/readme.md

 ## How to build

-In most cases, you don't need to build CTP from source, unless you make some changes for source codes.
-If you want to build source, you need install ant first, and then to execute the following commands to build source codes.
+In most cases, you don't need to build CTP from source, unless you make some changes for source code.
+If you want to build source, please install ant first, and then to execute the following command to build source codes.

 ```
    ant clean dist